rachaelkalicun/evercooked_blog/source/blog/gumbo.html.md

 Add the garlic, chilies (if using), and spices.
 Cook for another minute until fragrant.

 ### **3. Simmer the Gumbo**
-Pour in the stock and add the tomatoes and okra.
+Pour in the stock and then add the tomatoes and okra.

 Bring it to a gentle simmer and let it cook for 30 minutes to an hour (or even longer).